• Skip to primary navigation

 • Preheat oven to 425F.
 Arrange bread cubes on a baking sheet and toast in the oven for 5-8 minutes, until lightly browned and crisp.
 Remove from pan and set aside.
 Reduce heat to 400F.

-• Melt 2 tbsp butter in a frying pan over medium heat.
+• Melt 2 tablespoon butter in a frying pan over medium heat.
 Add onion and celery.
 Cook for 3 minutes, stirring frequently until onion is translucent and celery has started to soften.
 Add toasted bread cubes, garlic, Italian seasoning and salt.
 Stir to coat.
 Pour chicken broth over top, stirring to soften cubes slightly.
 Remove from heat and set aside to cool until it's cool enough to handle.

 • Using your hands, loosen the skin of the chicken, being careful not to tear it.
 Rub butter underneath loosened skin (make sure you distribute the butter evenly between the breast and the legs).